rgilks/geno-1/docs/SPEC.md

 The roadmap to S-tier status focuses on revolutionary features that would establish this as an **industry-leading web audio application**:

-1. **Microtonality System** - Unique in the web audio ecosystem, demonstrating advanced music theory and mathematical precision
+1. **✅ Microtonality System** - **ACHIEVED** - Unique in the web audio ecosystem, demonstrating advanced music theory and mathematical precision
 2. **3D Interactive UI** - Revolutionary interface paradigm replacing traditional controls with immersive 3D objects
 3. **Professional Architecture** - Exemplary Rust practices with strong typing, modular design, and performance optimization
 4. **Advanced Audio Features** - FM synthesis, intelligent composition, and professional-grade effects rivaling commercial software